allgeo/to-do-list/README.md

 ![todolist_demo](https://user-images.githubusercontent.com/62227321/194763391-d51fd297-dc15-4007-80bd-c3512beac898.gif)

-To-Do-List is a web application app that allows to create lists of task to help you stay organized.
+To-Do-List is a web application app that allows to create lists of task to help stay organized.

 This project was an build to to learn more about web development technolocies such as node, express and mongoDB.
 To-Do-List is a fully functional application that uses expess as the backend and mongoDB as the database.
 <br>